750,000+ Hours in Digital Marketing & Revenue Generation | EST. 2005

 Step 2: Landing Page Review

 Every PPC campaign should have at least one customized landing page to serve as the destination for inbound traffic.
-These pages are specially designed to convert the visitor as fast as possible and tend to have the same design features.
+These pages are specially designed to convert the visitor as fast as possible and tend to have the same design features and this is the importance of landing page construction in PPC campaigns.

 If you are an advanced developer and/or running a large campaign, we advise to create two pages and do A/B testing and determine the most suitable one.